Esri/arcgis-rest-js/README.md

 First, make sure you have lerna v2.0.0 installed globally:

 ```
-npm i -g lerna@2.0.0
+npm install -g lerna@2.0.0
 ```

-Next, bootstrap the repository by running:
+Next, install dependencies and bootstrap the repository by running:

 ```
-lerna boostrap
+npm install
 ```

-Now you can run the tests or builds as you normally would with commands like `npm test` or `npm run build`.
+Now you can run npm scripts, for a list of all available commands run `npm run`.

 Some useful command include: